colbygarland/front-end-interview-questions/readme.md

 - How would you use a function in another file?
 - What is TypeScript?
 Have you used it before?
 - How do promises work in JavaScript?
 What about `async`/`await`?
+- Have you used any CSS frameworks?
+Which ones?
+Benefits?
+Drawbacks?
+- What is SASS or LESS?
+Have you used either one before?